Loading...

 Error handling

-To handle errors, we recommend that you use the errors.As pattern:
+To handle errors, use the errors.As pattern:

 _, err := client.Messages.New(context.TODO(), anthropic.MessageNewParams{